Follow discussions on the Fediverse with Mastodon RSS Feeds

 If you'd like to see RSS feed support for an instance that we don't yet support, you can navigate to the URL of the instance and add

-openrss.org/ right before the domain, as demonstrated here.
+openrss.org/ right before the domain.
 You'll get a "Not found" page, but doing that will notify us that you'd like to see an RSS feed for that instance.
 Or you can get in touch with us through our contact form.

 See post replies in context